hallgren/eventsourcing/README.md

 type callbackFunc func(e eventsourcing.Event) error
 ```

-Example: Creates a projection that fetch all events from an event store and handle them in the callbackF.
+Example: Creates a projection that fetches all events from an event store and handle them in the callbackF.

 ```go
 p := eventsourcing.NewProjection(es.All(0, 1), func(event eventsourcing.Event) error {